Geographic information system: Reverse geocoding

 Reverse geocoding is the process of returning an estimated street address number as it relates to a given coordinate.
 For example, a user can click on a road centerline theme (thus providing a coordinate) and have information returned that reflects the estimated house number.
 This house number is interpolated from a range assigned to that road segment.
 If the user clicks at the midpoint of a segment that starts with address 1 and ends with 100, the returned value will be somewhere near 50.
 Note that reverse geocoding does not return actual addresses, only estimates of what should be there based on the predetermined range.

 Multi-criteria decision analysis

 Coupled with GIS, multi-criteria decision analysis methods support decision-makers in analysing a set of alternative spatial solutions, such as the most likely ecological habitat for restoration, against multiple criteria, such as vegetation cover or roads.
 MCDA uses decision rules to aggregate the criteria, which allows the alternative solutions to be ranked or prioritised.
 GIS MCDA may reduce costs and time involved in identifying potential restoration sites.

 GIS data mining

 GIS or spatial data mining is the application of data mining methods to spatial data.
 Data mining, which is the partially automated search for hidden patterns in large databases, offers great potential benefits for applied GIS-based decision making.
 Typical applications include environmental monitoring.
 A characteristic of such applications is that spatial correlation between data measurements require the use of specialized algorithms for more efficient data analysis.
+GIS-based spatial modeling has increasingly been combined with machine learning techniques to identify and forecast regional inequities in health and social outcomes, including healthcare access and insurance enrollment.